amitkumarove/bored-app/README.md

 You will also see any lint errors in the console.

 ### Note :
-Swipe functionality is remaining becuse it takes more than 2 hours. i have spend only 2 hour for this project.
+Swipe functionality is remaining because it takes more than 2 hours. i have spend only 2 hour for this project.